 Sadler’s Wells have launched Digital Stage, which will stream live performances ‘ wherever you are in the world while our live stages are dark’.
-The first performance was Ballet Boyz – this video is available until 3rd April and then this week will be Rumpelstiltskin.
 For more information on all the performances go to Sadler’s Wells

-If you fancy travelling a little further in your virtual world, then The Bolshoi Ballet will take you to Russia via their Youtube page which is also streaming performances.
+If you fancy travelling a little further in your virtual world, then The Mariinsky Theatre will take you to Russia via their Youtube.
 I spent a very lovely Saturday evening watching Sleeping Beauty.
-For details of their programme, see The Bolshoi Ballet youtube trailer.

 Lastly, Marquee TV are offering a 30 day free trial, and their ballet category is packed to the rafters with performances from around the world.

 Taking an online ballet class

 Being in isolation doesn’t mean you don’t have to stop lessons!
 There are plenty of places running online classes so you can keep your toes pointed and arms moving with a porte de bras.

 The ENB have launched Ballet Active, a programme of workouts to be enjoyed at home.
 The first seven days are free, after that it is £9.99 a month.
 Tamara Rojo takes the professional classes, but there is something for every level, including strengthening and yoga classes to compliment your ballet practices.

 Over on Instagram and YouTube, Sarah Du-Feu known as the Ballet Coach, did live streams during the first lockdown, you can find these classes on her youtube channel.
 She has now released a whole dance programme that you can join for £99 a year.